vaitkus/cif_ed/docs/recommendations.md

 ## `_diffrn_measurement_integration`

-The method of collecting data from regions of reciprocal space should take one of the values rotation, stepwise or continuous according to the technique used.
+The method of collecting data from regions of reciprocal space should take one of the values 'beam-tilt', 'rotation' (or its synonym 'continuous') or 'stepwise' according to the technique used.
+The beam-tilt method is sometimes called 'the rotation method' in 3D electron diffraction.

+## `exptl.crystals_number`

+The number of crystals used in the measurement of intensities should be specified.

+## `_refine.diffraction_theory`

+This data item can take the values 'dynamical' and 'kinematical', and should always be specified if refinement is performed using the dynamical theory.